druleton/druleton/docs/quick-start.md

 ```

 > **Warning** : The directory structure of druleton drastically changed between
-> before version 0.4.0 and 0.4.0.
+> version 0.3.0 and 0.4.0.
 Do not install druleton as a submodule with an
-> older version.
+> older version then 0.4.0.

 ##### 2. Download zip file
 [Download the latest druleton version][link-druleton-version-latest] from